Brett-Tanner/Journal/2023/Nov_23.md

 - [] Similarly, I could do school filtering by nesting those resources inside the school resource.
 - [] Use #fetch and #dig in the controller rather than conditionals about the existence of a param, since they can have a default value if not found
-- [] Move all formatting-related code into helpers
-  - [] Can still use in controller using `helpers.method`
-- [] Look into HAML for templating rather than ERB, as well as the other options like phlex or components
-  - [] Do a moderately complex view in each of them and benchmark it
 - See if the occasional memory problems are actually something more like [this](https://www.engineyard.com/blog/thats-not-a-memory-leak-its-bloat/)
   - [] Also loading all the TimeSlots and Options from the start when calculating Invoice costs
   - [] Also maybe Rack::Bug, or a newer version of something similar since it was last updated in 2015